ee-minikube/hello/README.md

 ## Steps: Build the Golang helloworld app in debian stretch docker and deploy to latest alpine - with a google gcr tag push  latest to gcr.

 ### Open a terminal in Mac and run the following from the hello directory:

+As above gcr has scanning on it and will show any vuneralbilities.
+Note you can also deploy to your own  docker hub registry.
+In both cases modify the eu.gcr.io/guestbook-171610/ to corespond to your registry.
+I've left the gcr  below open  for the time being to enable testing of this deployment

+Here's a good blog on using GCP GCR https://www.techbeatly.com/2019/10/adding-container-images-to-google-container-registry-gcr.html/.

+Docker hub is detailed here.

 ```bash
 docker build  -t eu.gcr.io/guestbook-171610/helloworld .